Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 General Waker-Uz-Zaman became the chief of Bangladesh's army only in June, for a three-year term.

-The 58-year-old officer was suddenly thrust into the public spotlight after Hasina's abrupt ouster.
+The 58-year-old was suddenly thrust into the public spotlight after Hasina's abrupt ouster.

 Zaman was known as a close ally of the ousted prime minister and is also a distant relative.

 But he reportedly withdrew his support for Hasina, leading her to quit and flee.
-Zaman has played a major role over the past couple of days in holding discussions with various political parties, civil society groups and student leaders on the way forward.
+Zaman has played a major role over the past couple of days in holding discussions with various political parties, civil society groups and student leaders about what path to take.

 "The military chief has been in a tough spot.
 He long supported Hasina and has a family connection to her, but his institution was clearly uncomfortable about being dragged into the crackdown," Kugelman said.